Simple corner kick drill to practice attack and defence

 Amateur football teams often don’t practise set-pieces.
-However, your team must master corner kicks to be successful in a tournament.
-This post details a simple corner kick drill that is proven to be effective to score goals.
+However, your team must master corner kicks to succeed in a tournament.
+This post describes a drill that combines an attacking corner kick drill and a defending corner kick drill in one.

-At the professional level, it is pretty challenging to score a goal from a corner kick.
+It is pretty challenging to score a goal from a corner kick at the professional level.
 A study shows that 6% to 10% of corner kicks result in goals.
 Unfortunately, there are no statistics for amateur football, but we can assume that the percentage of corner kicks’ goals is higher.
 Some reasons for this include lack of defensive discipline or organisation when defending corner kicks; goalkeepers height and skills; quality of the pitch; etc. You probably get the picture, and I’m sure you’ve been on the receiving end.

 You don’t want to be the team whose players are running like a headless chicken when defending a corner kick or crossing a ball to nobody when taking a corner kick.
 The following drill will help you out.
-This simple setup will give your team structure when executing and defending corner kicks.
+This simple setup will provide your team with a basic structure, whether you are defending or attacking.

-For this drill, you will need half of an 11 aside pitch and 3 small goals.
+You will need half of an 11 aside pitch and 3 small goals for this drill.
 The small goals will be evenly distributed in the midfield line.
 The exercise is played with 9 players attacking, 9 players defending and a goalkeeper.

 This drill is based on stats from another study.
 Most goals scored in corner kicks come from the centre of the box and the near post.
 Therefore, the setup of the attacking team is simple: a player outside the box ready to receive a pass on the first post and three players grouped in the penalty spot.

 The remaining attacking players are arranged this way: two players close to the goal line blocking the goalkeeper, one outside the box in line with the penalty spot and a player staying back halfway between the box and the midfield.
-Defensive players mark one on one, except two players that stay covering the posts.
+Defensive players mark one-on-one, except for two players covering the posts.

 The main objective of this drill is to practice corner kicks, both in defence and attack.
 For attackers, the aim is to score.
 For defenders is to protect the goal and to transition into attack quickly.

 You may want to consider some variations, such as defenders needing to complete several passes before scoring in the midfield goals.
-Again, be creative and add your own rules.
+But, again, be creative and add your own rules.